 - Then step on the band with your right foot with the band in your left hand.

-- With a wide stance, stagger your left foot backward.
+- With a wide stance, stagger your left foot backwards.

 - With your fist near your left thigh and a straight arm, raise your hand directly to the side.